StinkyMilo/Prosetta/Frontend/docs/Else.md

 by Milo Jacobs\n
 'Was var two?'
 When I compared var to one, it was awesome.
-I printed &quot value is one&quot! else, I printed &quot value is two&quot!
+I printed &quot;value is one&quot;!
+else, I printed &quot;value is two&quot;!
 `"
 output-method='console'></editor>